 Mrs. Gardiner placed her lovely hand on my shoulder.
 "So young man, I'm going to miss you.
 How do you feel about starting classes at your new school?"
 I lied, telling her I was looking forward to Monday.
-In truth, I was wallowing in anxiety, my sleep for the past week interrupted by thoughts of confronting new teachers and students, all with the agonizing knowledge that being placed in a "special class", was setting me up for a student life rife with bullying and avoidance.
+In truth, I was wallowing in anxiety, my sleep for the past week interrupted by thoughts of confronting new teachers and students, all with the agonizing knowledge that being placed in a "special class" was setting me up for a student life rife with bullying and avoidance.
 "Anyway, don't be a stranger Jake.
-Give me a call sometime and give me the lowdown how you're doing.
-Drop by if you're ever in the area."
+Give me a call sometime and give me the scoop on how you're doing or better still, drop by if you're back in the area."
 Mr. Gardiner offered me a ride home but I told him I was on my way to shoot pool at Finch Hill.
 We said our goodbyes and I continued to walk along the paved road towards the minister's car.

 Before I descended the stairway, I looked back at the grave site.
 The two cemetery workers were scooping up the last dregs of earth and tossing it into Cody's final resting place.
 The minister's sermon burned in my ears: